EdoardoAllegrini/botnet/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 * python3
-* mininet (not mandatory but for simulating a net)
+* mininet (not mandatory but suggested for simulating a net)

 ### Installation